Home » Water Quality » Contaminants » What Causes Brown Well Water & How to Get Rid of It

 How long does it take for brown water to go away?

-Adding a filter to your plumbing setup can clear brown water in a matter of hours.
-For larger systems, it could take a few days to clear out impurities.
+How fast your well water clears depends on the solution you implement.
+Adding a filter to your plumbing setup can clear brown water in a matter of hours, while larger systems could take a few days to remove impurities.

 Is brown well water safe to drink?